 Healthy adult relationships are based on a balanced give-and-take.
-This balance is particularly important in relationships that we are heavily invested in.
+This balance is particularly important in relationships we're heavily invested in.
 While this may sound like a no-brainer, achieving such a balance may be easier said than done, especially if you grew up in a household where this balance was heavily skewed.

-How parents take care of their emotional needs directly impacts how their children will connect with others as adults.
-So, how can you ensure that both your and your children's emotional needs are addressed so that they can enjoy healthy relationships as adults?
+How mamas take care of their emotional needs directly impacts how their children will connect with others as adults.
+Here are eight steps to ensure that both your and your children's emotional needs are addressed so that they can enjoy healthy relationships as adults:

-1. Accept care and support when you need it.
+1. Accept care + support when you need it.

 When needs are not met, it is easy to fall into a pattern where you expect kids to support your emotional needs.
 Being preoccupied with whatever is bothering you can cause kids to shift into "caretaker" mode, while you might not don't realize the issues that they are currently grappling with.
 When you access and accept care and support for yourself, you have more resources to address your child's needs.